 Documenting your wedding day with the flow of the day will ensure your day is maximised.
 In the best manner.
 My style of working during a wedding is, I suppose, rather unorthodox.
 Or so I’ve been told.
 I just let it go.
 Let the day flow.
 I have always preferred to see what happens.

 It’s well known by this stage that my style is free flowing.
 I don’t insist on stopping the day for anything whatsoever.
 My client base understands this.
 This is what they prefer for their own weddings.

 But I feel that some who view the work may seem to think that this is just a random way of working.
-There’s no structure to the day.

 I was even asked this once.
 “No structure to the day???”

 There’s clearly a structure to the day.

-The client who books me know what they want, and that is for me to allow the day to breath, and for the day to move effortlessly.
-In my opinion, stopping the day at any stage just saps the energy.
-And it’s a short day, keep it moving.
+The client who books me know what they want.
+And that is for me to allow the day to breath.
+For the day to move effortlessly.
+Stopping the day at any stage just saps the energy.
+And it’s a short day.
+Keep it moving.
 This is what I love to do.
 Documenting your wedding day in the flow of the day brings strong results.

 And for you a day spent as it should be spent.